 Media and creatives

-Eunjoo MaingDirector/Head of Global Business & Cooperation at Korea Institute of Design Promotion (KIDP), South Korea
+Eunjoo MaingDirector/Head of D-TEC Academy & International Affairs at Korea Institute of Design Promotion (KIDP), South Korea

 Eunjoo Maing studied for her MA in Curating Contemporary Design at Kingston University.
 She credits her UK experience for developing her career as an internationally active design professional.
-She believes that there is a direct link between her Chevening scholarship and sitting on the Executive Board of a world design organisation, ICSID (International Council of Societies of Industrial Design).
+Eunjoo believes that there is a direct link between her Chevening Scholarship and sitting on the Executive Board of an international body for design, World Design Organization (WDO).

 John MomohFounder, Chairman and CEO of Channels Television, Nigeria